johlym/johnathan.org/_posts/2016-05-17-ibb-irn-bru.md

 **Desire** – 2/10.
 Again, like the taste, adult Johnathan is nearing repulsion.
 Seven-year-old me is now spazzing out.

 **Overall** – 9/30.
 If you’re over the age of seven, don’t even think about it.
-The exception is those who drink jello before it sets or they have odd fixations with funky-ass citrus flavors.
+The exception is those who drink jello before it sets or they have odd fixations with funky-@$$ citrus flavors.

 I picked this one up at the Aussie Products store for a few bucks but it can be had online in many places, [including Amazon][7] and [UK Goods][8].